nandala-allan/react-project/README.md

 ### Continued development

-I want to be able to write and understand react proficiently
+- I want to be able to write and understand react proficiently
+- Add more components